Dayton National Cemetery

 Cemetery policies are conspicuously posted throughout the cemetery and can also be accessed at the automated kiosk located near the entrance to the administration building.

 Up to four floral arrangements accompanying the casket or urn at the time of burial will be placed on the completed grave and removed when they become unsightly.
 Natural, fresh-cut flowers may be placed on graves at any time of the year and will be removed when they become unsightly or when it becomes necessary to facilitate cemetery operations, such as mowing.
 Plastic floral cones are available for use within the cemetery only and are located in containers throughout the cemetery.
 One small American flag may be placed on the grave and will be removed and properly disposed of when it is damaged, faded or tattered.
 At no time shall any object be attached to a grave marker or niche cover, protrude above the top of an upright headstone or encroach on an adjacent grave.

-Permanent plantings, statues, vigil lights, breakable objects and similar items are not permitted on the graves at any time.
+Permanent plantings, statues, battery or solar-powered items, balloons, breakable objects and similar items are not permitted on the graves at any time.
 The Department of Veterans Affairs does not permit adornments that are considered offensive, inconsistent with the dignity of the cemetery or considered hazardous to cemetery personnel, such as items incorporating beads or wires which may become entangled in mowers or other equipment and cause injury.